johnwesonga/go-mzalendo/README.md

 # go-mzalendo
+Update:
+Mzalendo no longer offers an API so this package will not work.

-Very simple Golang library to access the Mzalendo (http://www.mzalendo.com) API
+Very simple Golang package to access the Mzalendo (http://www.mzalendo.com) API